Crataco/ai-guide/guide/settings.md

 - `typical_p` (1 = disabled)
 - `mirostat_mode` (0 = disabled) (and other related settings, like `mirostat_tau` and `mirostat_eta`)

 This guide suggests that you leave these alone and keep `top-p` to 0.85 or 0.9.
-Alternatively, you can use Mirostat, which will ignore the rest of the samplers and attempt to keep the model on its feet ([explained here](https://github.com/ggerganov/llama.cpp/blob/master/examples/main/README.md#mirostat-sampling)).
+Alternatively, you can use Mirostat, which will ignore the rest of the samplers and try to keep the model's generations fresh ([explained here](https://github.com/ggerganov/llama.cpp/blob/master/examples/main/README.md#mirostat-sampling)).
 * * *
 ### The guide's recommended settings
 These are settings the author has tested out extensively and mostly stuck with.